Prep boys golf: Alliance's Timbers, Scottsbluff's Jones both in Class B mix

 "Nobody really knows me so I wanted to go right at it," Timbers said of his mentality entering the tournament, "and kind put my name up on the leaderboard."

-Timbers, who finished second in felt his work on the greens is what helped him do so.
+Timbers, who finished second in a Class B-4 district meet in Sidney last week, felt his work on the greens is what helped him do so.

 People are also reading…

-"I was getting on a lot of greens (in regulation) and just two-putting a lot of them, even one-put," he said.
+"I was getting on a lot of greens (in regulation) and just two-putting a lot of them, even one-put," said Timbers, who shot a 34 on his opening nine holes.
 "It went better than I thought it as going to.
 I feel a lot more confident going into (Wednesday)."

 As for what he wants to improve on for Day 2?

 Timbers and Jones are among a group of six players tied for eighth overall.
-They are just a stroke behind four individuals who had a 73 on the opening day of the tournament.
+They are just a stroke behind four individuals who shot a 73 on the opening day of the tournament.

 Norris' Travis Tilford sits alone in third place as he shot an even-par round of 72.

 Jones, who won an intrasquad tournament to earn a spot on the state lineup, helped the Bearcats to third place in the overall team standings.
-Scottsbluff finished 22 strokes behind a Norris squad that holds a two-shot lead over York at the top of the standings.
+Scottsbluff finished 22 strokes behind a Norris squad that holds a two-shot lead over York at the top of the standings through the first day of the tournament.

 Omaha Concordia is in fourth, just four strokes behind the Bearcats.

-Jones teed off on Tuesday due to him being the winner of a 54-hole tournament the Bearcats held over three different courses in an eight-day span for the final spot on the varsity squad.
+Jones did not golf in last week's district meet, and teed off on Tuesday because he won a 54-hole tournament the Bearcats held.
+The event was played on three different local courses over an eight-day span with the prize being the final spot on the varsity squad.

 "He won a playoff to make the state tournament," Scottsbluff coach Brock Ehler said.

+Treyten York had also had an 88 as the Bearcats fifth individual on the day.

-"It was perfect example of team," Ehler said.
+"It was perfect example of team," Ehler said of the Bearcats opening day of play.
 "We had a couple guys struggle today, but we also had a couple guys come through and pick us up.
 We can certainly do better.
 We will play better (Wednesday)."

-The Bearcats have only been by one team so far this season — by a stroke to Cheyenne East during the Gering Invite earlier this month.
-While the deficit might be too much for Scottsbluff to make up now, Ehler said the focus is just to go out and play.
+The Bearcats have only lost to one team this season — by a stroke to Cheyenne East during the Gering Invite earlier this month.
+While the deficit might be too much for Scottsbluff to make up now, Ehler said the focus is just to go out and play and finish the tournament on a high note.

 "We want to win the day (Wednesday)," Ehler said.
 "We might not be able to come back (in the tournament) but our goal is to shoot the best (team) round of the day.
-We can only control what we do ourselves, but we will see what happens."
+We can only control what we do.
+We will see what happens."